View MapView Map

 The Cliffs of Moher

-Just a 15-minute spin up the road from Lahinch is Ireland’s most visited natural attraction, The Cliffs of Moher.
+Just a 15-minute spin up the road from Lahinch is Ireland’s most visited natural attraction, the Cliffs of Moher.
 The sheer drop of jagged rock into the choppy surf below is almost theatrical, with the songs of nesting birds carried on the wind providing the epic soundtrack.
 Take a buggy-friendly stroll up to O’Brien’s Tower where the views are their most impressive, or marvel at the 214 metres of cliff from the sea on a Doolin Ferry tour.
 If your little ones are Harry Potter fans, they'll be even more excited to hear that one of the series' film instalments was shot here.

 Doolin Cave and Farmyard Nature Trail